hampuslarssons/dsp/README.md

 # Signal Processing Library
-### by Hampus Larsson

 ## Summary
-A signal processing library currently implementing the FFT using the Radix-2 with bit reversal method, as well as discrete time-domain convolution (as defined by Damelin & Miller).
-FFT convolution is TODO.
+A signal processing library currently implementing the FFT using the Radix-2 with bit reversal method, as well as discrete time-domain convolution (as defined by Damelin & Miller) + FFT convolution.
-### Features
+A signal processing library currently implementing the FFT using the Radix-2 with bit reversal method.
+It also supports discrete time-domain convolution (as defined by Damelin & Miller) and FFT convolution.
-- C++ Header-Only Signal Processing Library
+- Header-only C++ signal processing library
 - Templated Design
+- Fast Fourier Transform
+- Convolution

 ## Usage
 ### Build Instructions